-Bur Oak Trail is a 2.5 mile lightly trafficked loop trail located near Sioux Falls, SD that features a river and is rated as moderate.
+Bur Oak Trail is a 2.5 mile lightly trafficked loop trail located near Sioux Falls, South Dakota that features a river and is rated as moderate.
 The trail is primarily used for hiking and is accessible from April until October.

 This moderate grass trail takes you through native bur oak forest and along the Big Sioux River.
 Located in Good Earth State Park it takes you to the Northern most part of the park.
 This trail begins at a high point, takes you along the ridge of the hills along the Big Sioux River and then descends to the river bottom then loops around to more of a lollipop trail.